nknorg/encrypted-stream/README.md

 - The encrypted stream only adds a small constant memory overhead compared to the original stream.

+Note: this library does not handle handshake or key exchange.
+Handshake should be done separately before using this library to compute a shared key.

 ## Documentation

 Full documentation can be found at